 Please read these Guidelines carefully and follow them closely.
-Entries that do not meet our guidelines will be disqualified.
+Entries that do not meet our guidelines may be disqualified.
 Thanks!

 The editors of Deep Wild: Writing from the Backcountry invite students currently enrolled in undergraduate studies to submit work for our 2021 Student Poetry Writing Contest.
-We are open for submissions for the contest between January 1 and March 1 on our Submittable website.
+We are currently open for submissions and will remain so until March 1.

 We seek work that conjures the experiences, observations, and insights of backcountry journeys.
 By “backcountry,” we mean away from roads, preferably more than a day’s journey by foot, skis, snowshoes, kayak, canoe, horse, or any other non-motorized means of conveyance.
 We are open to a wide range of carefully-crafted work, both personal and political (however you construe that word).
 Work that does not fall within this backcountry spectrum, however excellent it might be, is not a good fit for us.